Sillybutts/SLAB/README.md

 </details>

+### Sights

 The blaster comes with front and rear iron sights in the White STL folder.
-The holes in them are sized for 1.75mm filament.
-They are held in place by two 4-40 screws per sight.
+The holes my sights are sized for 1.75mm filament.
+The sights are held in place by two 4-40 screws per sight.

 <img src="GHimages/SLAB%204%20v111%20sights2.png" width="500">
 <img src="GHimages/SLAB%204%20v111%20sights1.png" width="500">